 By exploiting existing differences and tensions in our society, politicians turned what was essentially a political issue into a religious one, pitting Muslims against Christians and different ethnic groups against each other.
 In reality Christians voted for Muslim candidates and Muslims for Christian candidates.
 Our goal therefore is to give our young people a sound quality education teaching critical thinking skills so that they can reason well.
 By educating young people from all backgrounds regardless of gender, religious and ethnic background we aim to develop mature young people who have been educated together in an open and accepting environment.
 The result will be the development of responsible Nigerian citizens, who will have Nigeria and her progress and unity at heart.
 Only then can people begin to see themselves not as Christians or Muslims, Hausas, Igbos or Yorubas but as Nigerians.”

 Bishop John concludes his letter by asserting:

-“For this reason Grace International School will always admit students regardless of gender, ethnicity or religious affiliation.”
+“For this reason Graceland International School will always admit students regardless of gender, ethnicity or religious affiliation.”

 Northern Nigeria, particularly the North-East region has suffered under the terrorist violence instigated by Boko Haram, they have also attacked targets in Abuja, the capital.
 These attacks have resulted in many innocent lives lost, including civilians, police and military personnel.
 Boko Haram is an acronym for the Hausa phrase “Western Education Forbidden”.
 They have bombed army barracks, police headquarters, places of worship such as mosques and churches, their suicide bombers have brought death and destruction to public places such as markets, and social gatherings.
 The worst affected areas have been; Borno State, Katsina State, and Kaduna state, all in Northern Nigeria.